ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 These types are scoped to the errors sub-namespace of the DAP URN namespace, e.g., urn:ietf:params:ppm:dap:error:invalidMessage.

 This list is not exhaustive.
-The server MAY return errors set to a URN other than those defined above.
+The server MAY return errors set to a URI other than those defined above.
 Servers MUST NOT use the DAP URN namespace for errors not listed in the appropriate IANA registry (see {{urn-space}}).
 The "detail" member of the Problem Details document includes additional diagnostic